 - Anticlimax: Near the end of the movie, after the true intention of the Phalangists is discovered, we see how the news of the massacre wanders up the ranks of the IDF.
 When it finally hits an Israeli officer who cares and takes action, it's already morning.
 We then see a military jeep driving up to the Phalangists, a man gets out, picks up a bullhorn... and says in a deadpan voice: "Stop the shooting".
 The Phalangists stop, the surviving refugees return to their destroyed camp, and the man drives off again.

-- Apathetic Citizens: At one scene showing a battle between the Israelis and the militants, Lebanese civilians were watching the whole battle from their balconies as if they were just watching a drive-by movie, without caring if they might get shot.
+- Apathetic Citizens: At one scene showing a battle between the Israeli soldiers and the militants, Lebanese civilians were watching the whole battle from their balconies as if they were just watching a drive-by movie, without caring if they might get shot.

 - A-Team Firing: The IDF soldiers that invade Lebanon fire at everything.
 Not everything that moves.
 Everything.